Schumilex5/IMG-Finder-Tool/README.md

 - **Multiple Similarity Metrics**: Combines cosine similarity, perceptual hashing, and SSIM
 - **Configurable Matching**: Adjust weights for different similarity algorithms
 - **B&W Mode**: Per-tab toggle for black & white image matching with optimized SSIM on binarized images
+- **Shape Matching**: Per-tab 'Shape' toggle to focus on matching black-lined shapes on transparent-background images (contour-based shape matching)
+	- **Shape weight**: A new setting to control how much the shape similarity contributes to the final ranking (available in Settings -> Matching Weights).
 - **Tab Renaming**: Right-click any tab to rename it (tabs are saved in config)
 - **Cross-Tab Moving**: Select images across multiple result tabs and move them all at once
 - **Responsive UI**: Compact, grid-based layout that adapts to window size